Shrizz999/Smart-Dustbin/README.md

 | Servo Signal   | 3           |
 | Buzzer (+)     | 10          |

-You can also include a wiring diagram or Tinkercad screenshot in the `images/` folder.

 ## 🚀 Getting Started

 1. Open `SmartDustbin.ino` in the Arduino IDE.